pragmint/open-practices/capabilities/deployment-automation.md

 ### Store Configuration in Its Own Repository

 Keep all deployment scripts and configuration files in version control systems like Git.
-This practice allows teams to collaborate more efficiently, to audit changes, and to roll back to previous configurations if needed.
+This practice allows teams to collaborate more efficiently, audit changes, and roll back to previous configurations if needed.
 Storing configurations in version control increases transparency and control over the deployment process, making it more manageable and secure.

 ### Run Canary Deployments